jeromekelleher/ercs/docs/source/index.rst

 _ercs.LibraryError: Out of lineage memory

 The example fails because we try to simulate the ancestry of two 500 locus individuals with a limit of only 10 extant individuals.
-There are two ways to avoid this problem:

-1. Increase the maximum number of extant lineages; or

-2. Stop the simulation before it runs out of memory using the :attr:`ercs.Simulator.max_time` attribute.
+If we wish to simulate the entire history of the sample, we must increase the number maximum number of lineages.
+On the other hand, if we are only interested in the recent history of the sample, we can stop the simulation before the sample gets too large using the :attr:`ercs.Simulator.max_time` attribute.

 Lineages are indexed using a kdtree to allow us to find the lineages that may potentially be hit by an event